|Bush Stone-curlew - endangered|

 This project is being run through the Mid-Loddon Sub-Catchment Management Group (Mid Loddon Landcare Network & CMN) with the Upper Spring Creek & West Marong Landcare Groups playing a vital role.

-Five predator proof habitat sites ranging from 4 to 8 ha have been created near the Shelbourne Nature Conservation Reserve which is a 839ha public reserve 15km west of Bendigo.
-In 2014 a 12 ha predator proof site will be established within the reserve.
+Five predator proof habitat sites ranging from 4 to 8 ha have been created near the Shelbourne Nature Conservation Reserve which is an 839ha public reserve 15km west of Bendigo.
+All sites are locked from public access and checked for feral animals.
+Sites are monitored by infra-red cameras to check on security and also wild Curlews.

 |Securing habitat for the Bush-Stone-curlew|

-In 2013, a Bush Stone-curlew promotional and educational display pen was established at local Wildlife Rescue property.
+A Bush Stone-curlew promotional and educational display pen was established in 2013 at local Wildlife Rescue property.
 This will act as a focal point for community education and support for conservation activities.
 It will also be used as a captive breeding area for producing birds to be released into secure habitats.

-In Autumn 2014, thinning of 120 ha of the Shelbourne Nature Conservation Reserve will be undertaken to create a wider habitat area suitable for Bush Stone-curlews as well as other threatened species in the area.
-This work is implementing findings from the Shelbourne Nature Conservation Reserve Soil & Vegetation Plan, 2012.
+In 2014, a thinning and restoration program covering 106 ha within two catchments of the Shelbourne Nature Conservation Reserve was completed.
+This work was done to create a wider habitat area suitable for Bush Stone-curlews as well as other threatened species in the area.
+This work implemented the findings from the Shelbourne Nature Conservation Reserve Soil & Vegetation Plan, 2012.

-The project also includes a pilot - Box Ironbark Educational Course for Primary School Students which will be run in 2014.
+The project also included a pilot - Box Ironbark Educational Course for Primary School Students held in 2014.

 Contact for Save our Bush Stone-curlews Project, Judy Crocker, Facilitator Mid-Loddon Sub-Catchment Management Group & Mid Loddon CMN.
 03 5435 3412